 In Winter, Collett’s is in the heart of the Dolomites in 3 picturesque resorts, each offering easy access to the Sella Ronda and Superski Dolomiti.
 Corvara, Badia & Arabba are nestled under some of the world’s most majestic peaks.
 We offer 2 chalet hotels (Bracun & Roch) 2 exquisite hotels and self-catering apartments.
 This is the perfect springboard for inspirational days out on snowshoes and some of the best skiing in the world.

 Collett’s is about the personal touch.
 Our painstakingly-recruited hosts set us apart from the rest.
 They don’t wear uniforms or sell excursions.
 They will make you feel welcome, well-looked-after and well informed.
-Each evening over a pre-dinner drink they are on hand to help you plan your days, whether you choose to join our daily skiing itineraries or you opt for self-guiding.
-Contact us now if you would like to communicate someone who has lived in our winter resorts and knows our winter holidays intimately.
+Each evening over a pre-dinner drink they are on hand to help you plan your days.
+Contact us now if you would like to communicate with someone who has lived in our winter resorts and knows them well.
 They will make your booking process an informed pleasure right from the start.

 Our valley is the Alta Badia and it is one of the most beautiful valleys in the Alps.
 Unsurprisingly, the area acquired UNESCO World Heritage status in 2009.
 The valley wends its way below majestic peaks to Monte Sella (3152m), a glorious and colossal plinth, which typifies the drama of Corvara’s location with magnificent rock formations looming over wildflower-strewn pastures, woodland and sleepy hamlets, where the window boxes of old farmhouses overflow with colour.